 The cooling fan of the variable frequency motor is powered by a separate power source to guarantee its continuous cooling ability.

-Selection of motor
+III.
+Selection of Motor

 The basic contents required for motor selection: